 Seismologist

-There are, however, regions of overlap between these three categories of pure sciences, where one sort of phenomenon may be related with another sort of phenomenon.
-Light, for example, is the energy source driving photosynthesis, or food producing processes, in plants.
+However, there are regions of overlap between these three categories of pure sciences, where one sort of phenomenon may be related to another.
+Light, for example, is the energy source driving photosynthesis, or food-producing processes, in plants.

 As a result, there may be differences between pure sciences, even between pure and applied ones, which may blur, and a new compound scientific discipline may emerge.